-The bill revises electioneering laws in Montana by prohibiting electioneering within 100 feet of a line of voters waiting outside polling locations on election day.
-It amends Section 13-35-211 of the Montana Code Annotated (MCA) to clarify that electioneering is not allowed not only within polling places and buildings where elections are held but also within the specified distance from voters waiting to cast their ballots.
-Additionally, it restricts candidates and their campaign representatives from distributing items of value, such as food or drink, within the same areas.
+Senate Bill No. [insert bill number] aims to revise electioneering laws in Montana by prohibiting electioneering activities within 100 feet of a line of voters waiting outside polling locations on election day.
+The bill amends Section 13-35-211 of the Montana Code Annotated (MCA) to clarify that electioneering is not allowed not only within polling places and buildings where elections are held but also within 100 feet of voters waiting to cast their ballots.
+Additionally, it restricts candidates and their campaign representatives from distributing items of value, such as food or drink, within the same proximity.

 Statutes affected: